RoboJackets/ros-training/slides/week2/week2.md

 - Specify the type of the message, `std_msgs::Int32`, as a **template argument** to the `advertise` function
 - We'll cover templates in a later week during general software training
-- Queue size of 1 => only want to publish the newest message if
+- Queue size of 1 => only want to publish the newest message
     - Don't worry about the queue size

 ----